Best online checking accounts – May 2022

 Best Online Checking Overall: Ally Bank

-Ally Bank’s Interest Checking Account earns a little bit of interest, doesn’t charge you on some things other banks charge for (such as checks) and has a highly rated app.
-You’ll get free official bank checks, free standard checks and free incoming wire transfers for this account.
-This applies to both international and domestic incoming wires.
-Interest Checking customers have access to more than 40,000 Allpoint ATMs.
+Ally Bank’s Interest Checking Account earns a little bit of interest, has a highly rated app, and offers free standard and official checks, as well as free domestic and international wire transfers, features some banks charge fees for.
+Interest Checking customers have access to more than 43,000 Allpoint ATMs.
 But for those times when you’re not able to use one of those ATMs, Ally Bank reimburses up to $10 worth of fees charged at out-of-network ATMs per statement cycle.
 At Ally Bank, you also have the ability to chat with customer service online and access a 24/7 toll-free number.

 What to watch: You’ll need at least $15,000 to earn the top-tier APY.
-Savers looking for a higher yield on their money, especially if it’s earmarked for saving, should consider high-yield savings accounts or money market accounts for that money.
+Savers looking for a higher yield on their money, especially if it’s earmarked for saving, should consider high-yield savings accounts or money market accounts.

 Best Online Checking for Beginners: Chime

 What to watch: Chime is a challenger bank, a term used to describe technology companies that act as banks.
-Chime’s banking services are provided by The Bancorp Bank or Stride Bank, N.A.
-Both banks are Federal Deposit Insurance Corp.
-(FDIC) banks.
+Chime’s banking services are provided by The Bancorp Bank or Stride Bank.
+Both banks are backed by the Federal Deposit Insurance Corp.
+(FDIC).

 Best Online Checking for Travel: Charles Schwab

 Charles Schwab Bank’s High Yield Investor Checking account gives you unlimited worldwide ATM fee reimbursement.
-The account doesn’t charge a monthly fee and you don’t have to keep a minimum balance in it.
-Schwab also doesn’t charge you a foreign transaction fee when making overseas purchases.
+The account charges no monthly fee and has no minimum balance requirement.
+Schwab also doesn’t charge a foreign transaction fee when making overseas purchases.
 You’ll also earn a little bit of interest on your balance.

 Best Online Checking for Teens: Navy Federal Credit Union

 Navy Federal Credit Union’s Free Campus Checking account gives members who are full-time students an account they can use through high school and college.
-Members aged 14-24 don’t have to pay a monthly service fee and they don’t have to keep a certain balance in this account.
-Up to $10 per month of ATM fees are reimbursed each statement cycle, giving students the ability to access any ATM for free (as long as it doesn’t exceed that amount in fees).
-The Free Campus Checking account also earns a little bit of interest.
+With this account, members ages 14-24 pay no monthly service fees and have no minimum balance requirement.
+ATM fees of up to $10 a month are reimbursed each statement cycle, giving students the ability to access any ATM for free (as long as it doesn’t exceed the reimbursement amount).
+The Free Campus Checking account also earns a bit of interest.

 What to watch: You’ll have to qualify for Navy Federal Credit Union membership to get this account.
 Membership is open to all Department of Defense and Coast Guard Active Duty, civilian, contract personnel, veterans and their families.
 The account offers interest, but you can still earn a higher yield in a savings account.
-Even if it’s not called a student savings account, you should be able to find an account that offers a competitive annual percentage yield (APY) and doesn’t have a minimum balance requirement are easily found elsewhere, though they may not be called student savings accounts.
+Checking accounts that offer competitive annual percentage yields (APY) and no minimum balance requirement are easily found elsewhere, though they may not be called student savings accounts.

-Best Online Checking for Cash Back: Radius Bank
+Best Online Checking for Cash Back: LendingClub Bank

-Radius Bank’s Rewards checking account helps you earn 1 percent cash back on everyday purchases without incurring a monthly fee.
+LendingClub Bank’s Rewards checking account helps you earn 1 percent cash back on everyday purchases without incurring a monthly fee.
 The account also earns a little bit of interest, and offers access to thousands of free ATMs around the globe.
 Only $25 is needed to open the account.

 Best Online Cash Back Checking/Savings Combo: Discover Bank

-The Discover Bank Checking Account helps you earn 1 percent cash back on up to $3,000 worth of debit card purchases you make each month.
-Free standard checks and official bank checks are free.
+The Discover Bank Checking Account helps you earn 1 percent cash back on up to $3,000 worth of debit-card purchases made each month.
+Both standard and official bank checks are free.
 Discover Bank earned Bankrate’s 2022 best free checking account award.

-On the savings side, a Discover Bank Online Savings Account can earn you a competitive APY.
-Neither of those accounts have monthly fees.
+On the savings side, a Discover Bank Online Savings Account pays a competitive APY.

 Pros and cons of online checking accounts

-- Some banks give you transaction alerts, including warning you if you’re about to overdraw your account.
+- Some banks provide transaction alerts, including a warning that you’re about to overdraw your account

 - Many online checking accounts let you view bank statements and search transactions online

-- An online bank without branches won’t be able to help you with in-person banking.
+- An online bank without branches won’t be able to help you with in-person banking, including withdrawals

 What to know about online banks